For aspiring Internet moguls with burning questions, a TV call-in show

-SAN FRANCISCO Internet entrepreneurs made their television debut in April with the fictionalised comedy series Silicon Valley.
+SAN FRANCISCO May 7 Internet entrepreneurs made their television debut in April with the fictionalized comedy series Silicon Valley.
 Now start-up entrepreneurs are getting a self-help TV show in which aspiring tech moguls can call in anonymously and get advice from experienced industry players.

 The new weekly television program, called FounderLine, will fill a void for the growing ranks of tech start-up company founders, said Joe Beninato, a serial tech entrepreneur who created and is hosting the show.